 Along Came the Controversies

 When he took over the reins from Michael Vaughan in 2007-08, he was widely regarded as English cricket’s trump card.
 In 2008, when Pietersen led England against India, his relationship with England coach Moores had already begun deteriorating.
-Soon after the incident, Moores was removed from and so was Pietersen.
-Andrew Strauss took over the captaincy from Pietersen and Andy Flower was assigned the coaching job.
+Soon after the incident, Moores was sacked and so was Pietersen.
+Andrew Strauss took over the captaincy from Pietersen, and Andy Flower was assigned the coaching job.
 Pietersen silenced his critics in 2011 when an Indian touring party landed in England.

 Drama, Drama, and More Drama

-His dismal outings against the Aussies down under in 2013-14 Ashes series down under is believed to the prime reason behind the his untimely retirement.
-Pietersen’s autobiography published later that year added salt on the wounds and was arguably the most outspoken autobiography in the history of the game.
+His dismal outings against the Aussies during the 2013-14 Ashes series down under are believed to be the prime reason behind his untimely retirement.
+Pietersen’s autobiography, published later that year, added salt on the wounds and was arguably the most outspoken autobiography in the history of the game.
 It launched an emotional outburst on those he felt had wronged him and had brought his England career to a dead end.